Seajull/TransPo-RG/README.md

   -b FLANK, --flank FLANK
                         Size of flank region to extract from each side of the annotation (default : 50).
-  -c, --cds             Enable control of postions of CDS inside mRNA (or
+  -c, --cds             Enable control of number and postions of CDS inside
-                        gene).
+                        mRNA (or gene).
+It generate a new tab file.
   -d DIRECTORY, --directory DIRECTORY
                         Name of the directory where files are generated (default : result).